Mobolaji Bank Anthony: Philanthropy

 Bank Anthony donated a ward to the National Orthopaedic Hospital, Igbobi, Lagos and also built Ayinke House, which houses the Ikeja General Hospital.

 Personal life

 Bank Anthony was married to Olamide Adeshigin, later known as Lady Bank Anthony.
-He belonged to a few social and business clubs in Lagos, including the Lagos Race Club, Metropolitan Club, Yoruba Tennis Club and the Nigeria-American Chamber of Commerce.
+He belonged to a few social and business clubs in Lagos, including the Lagos Race Club, Metropolitan Club, Yoruba Tennis Club and the Nigerian-American Chamber of Commerce.
 He was chairman of the Federal Rehabilitation Appeal Board established by Yakubu Gowon to assist Nigerians affected by the Civil War.